 Unsecured business loans are based primarily on the cash flow of the business and no specific business assets are used as security for the business loan.
 This type of lending is riskier for the lender as there is no collateral to call upon if the borrower doesn’t repay the loan.
 For this reason, unsecured business loans are commonly the most expensive type of business finance.
 Unsecured business loans might be suitable for early stage businesses that need a cash boost but more established businesses with equipment or good quality accounts receivable ledgers may find it better to use equipment loans or invoice finance.

 Equipment finance is a type of secured loan that uses vehicles or equipment as security for the loan.
 As the lender has the right to recover and sell the asset if the loan is not repaid, these loans are considered safer for the lender and are generally less expensive for borrowers than unsecured business loans.
 Equipment finance is also perfect for spreading loan repayments out over the useful life of assets.

-Invoice finance is another type of secured loan but instead of physical assets like equipment, invoice finance uses the accounts receivable ledger as security for the loan.
+Invoice finance, otherwise knows as debtor finance, is another type of secured loan but instead of physical assets like equipment, invoice finance uses the accounts receivable ledger as security for the loan.
 Invoice finance lets business owners unlock cash from the outstanding invoices rather than having to wait until the invoices are paid by customers, which can be unpredictable and is often longer than hoped.

 Increasingly, the accounts receivable ledger is the biggest asset of a business, particularly for services businesses where the need for physical assets can be relatively low.
 Even for capital intensive businesses that do use a lot of fixed assets to produce goods, the accounts receivable ledger can be large and invoice finance can be a great way to unlock cash flow to help businesses grow.